FTX evidence guide

 Where to find it

-Search the inbox for the email used on the Kroll electronic filing platform.
+Search your email for "electronic proof of claim" in the inbox used on the Kroll electronic filing platform.
 Look for messages from noreply.efiling@ra.kroll.com with a subject or body referring to Electronic Proof of Claim or Acceptance of Scheduled Claim, then upload the attached PDF.

 If the upload is only a portal screenshot, balance page, Kroll lookup result, or Unique Customer Code email, it may be rejected as the wrong document.
 Use those files only as supporting evidence when the actual proof-of-claim PDF is missing or under manual review.